mayap/Food-Passion/README.md

 Edit User Profile | Registered User can view and edit his/her personal User Profile. | Registered User Add Recipe | The User can add recipe providing compulsory and optional information for the recipe. | Registered User Edit Recipe | The User can edit recipe providing the compulsory information for it and the changes he/she wants to make. | Registered User
-Delete Recipe	| The User can delete recipe which he/she has created. | Registered User View Recipe	| The User can view recipe. | Registered User / Anonymous User Generate Random Recipe | The System provides already added and random recipe to the User. | System Search for Recipe	| The User can search for recipes by keyword or category. | Registered User / Anonymous User Comment on a Recipe	| The User can comment on recipes from his/her profile. | Registered User Like a Recipe	| The User can like recipes from his/her profile. | Registered User
+Delete Recipe | The User can delete recipe which he/she has created. | Registered User View Recipe	| The User can view recipe. | Registered User / Anonymous User View Recipe by Category	| The User can view all the recipes from specific category. | Registered User / Anonymous User Generate Random Recipe | The System provides already added and random recipe to the User. | System Search for Recipe | The User can search for recipes by keyword or category. | Registered User / Anonymous User Comment on a Recipe	| The User can comment on recipes from his/her profile. | Registered User Like a Recipe | The User can like recipes from his/her profile. | Registered User

 ## Main Views (SPA Frontend)